vaibhav-sangwan/across-and-down-activity/README.md

 How to use?
 ===========

 The board has "ghost" letters on it.
-For example if you place a "z" on a "z", you score 8 points.Make meaningful words and keep scoring!
+For example if you place a "z" on a "z", you score 8 points.
+Make meaningful words and keep scoring!

 Across and Down is not a part of Sugar desktop, but is often added.
 Please refer to;
 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),